 All the people who feature in the We Are Undefeatable campaign, and many more people with long-term conditions, were involved in its development from the initial research right through to the design of the campaign films.

-All are real people with real stories - find out more about the people that feature in the campaign
+All are real people with real stories - find out more about the people that feature in the campaign.

 We are always seeking local people for their We Are Undefeatable stories.

 To get involved contact Cathy Burrows, Marketing & Communications Officer on email@example.com